4th Mediterranean Conference on Information Systems (2009)

 The main objective of this workshop is to encourage the continuation and enrichment of the discussion on virtuality and society, by focusing more on the technologies, arts, and practices of virtuality as they emerge in spaces and contexts of everyday life.
 The workshop constitutes an opportunity to bring together theoretical conceptualizations and practical applications of Images of Virtuality manifest in human interaction with information, social, professional and technological systems, art, culture, and nature.

-Unless otherwise expressly stated, all original material on this page created by members of the ISTLab is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 2.5 License.
+Creative Commons License Unless otherwise expressly stated, all original material on this page created by members of the ISTLab is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 2.5 License.